Occupational Therapy Assistant

 Students must apply/reapply every year.
 (There is no waiting list for the OTA program)

 The Occupational Therapy Assistant Program, a two-year Associate in Science degree program, is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, Maryland 20814-3449.
 AOTA's phone number is (301) 652-AOTA.
-Graduates of the program will be eligible to take the national certification examination of the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
+The website for ACOTE is www.acoteonline.org Graduates of the program will be eligible to take the national certification examination of the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of the exam, the individual will be a certified occupational therapy assistant (COTA).
 Most states also require licensure in order to practice, however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.

 Program brochures are available at the OTA Program office, Health Science Division Office and student services at the Bradenton, Lakewood Ranch and Venice campus.